microsoft/onnxruntime/docs/reference/api/c-api.md

 This is an important article on how Windows finds supporting dlls: [Dynamic Link Library Search Order](https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).

 There are some cases where the app is not directly consuming the onnxruntime but instead calling into a DLL that is consuming the onnxruntime.
 People building these DLLs that consume the onnxruntime need to take care about folder structures.
 Do not modify the system %path% variable to add your folders.
 This can conflict with other software on the machine that is also using the onnxruntme.
-Instead place your DLL and the onnxruntime DLL in the same folder and use [run-time dynamic linking](https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking) to bind explicity to that copy.
+Instead place your DLL and the onnxruntime DLL in the same folder and use [run-time dynamic linking](https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking) to bind explicitly to that copy.
 You can use code like this sample does in [GetModulePath()](https://github.com/microsoft/Windows-Machine-Learning/blob/master/Samples/SampleSharedLib/SampleSharedLib/FileHelper.cpp) to find out what folder your dll is loaded from.

 ## Telemetry

 To turn on/off telemetry collection on official Windows builds, please use Enable/DisableTelemetryEvents() in the C API.
-See the [Privacy](./Privacy.md) page for more information on telemetry collection and Microsoft's privacy policy.
+See the [Privacy](https://github.com/microsoft/onnxruntime/blob/master/docs/Privacy.md) page for more information on telemetry collection and Microsoft's privacy policy.